Settlement · Glyphosate · NHL Cancer HOT

 What if I already have a Roundup lawsuit pending?

-If you already have a Roundup lawsuit or tolling agreement filed before February 13, 2026, you are considered an "Initial Claimant" and may be eligible for the Quick-Pay option.
-You are included in the settlement class unless you choose to opt out.
+If you already had a Roundup lawsuit or tolling agreement filed before February 13, 2026, you are considered an "Initial Claimant" and may be eligible for the Quick-Pay option.
+You are included in the settlement class unless you opted out by the June 4, 2026 deadline.

 Is Roundup still being sold?